 This gene is a member of the ghrelin receptor family and encodes a rhodopsin-type G-protein-coupled receptor (GPCR).
 The encoded protein is involved in zinc-dependent signaling in epithelial tissue in intestines, prostate and salivary glands.
 The protein may also be involved in the pathophysiology of depression. [provided by RefSeq, Jun 2016]

 GeneCards Summary for GPR39 Gene

 GPR39 (G Protein-Coupled Receptor 39) is a Protein Coding gene.
 Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
-GO annotations related to this gene include G-protein coupled receptor activity.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity.
 An important paralog of this gene is NTSR1.

 Orphan 7-TM receptors (orphan GPCRs) are receptors for which there are no defined ligands.
 Traditionally, receptors are characterized by specific ligands and stimuli; the search for ligands of orphan receptors is therefore akin to reverse-engineering this process.